burzumishi/xenesis/README.md

 **Xenesis** is using **GNU AutoTools**, as build system.

-**Xenesis** is a shell script, but it needs to be built and setup some strings to be installed on your host system.
+**Xenesis** is a shell script, but it needs to be built and setup some strings before to be installed on your host system.

 Type the following commands to install: